-"Acceptance" means written, oral or other acceptance (including the provision of a purchase order number by Client) by Client of a Proposal or Statement of Work for the Services or Deliverables.
+“Acceptance” means written, oral or other acceptance (including the provision of a purchase order number by Client) by Client of a Proposal or SOW for the Qualitative Services or Deliverables.

 “Affiliate” means any legal entity that directly or indirectly: (i) is Controlled by that party; (ii) Controls that party; or (iii) is under substantially common Control and in relation to Kantar is trading as “Kantar” from time to time and under the common Control of Kantar, (but excluding any operating entities trading as Europanel).

-"Client" means the party to whom the Kantar provides the Services as per the applicable Statement of Work.
+“Client” means the party to whom Kantar provides the Qualitative Services as per the applicable SOW.

 “Client Data” means any Materials provided by the Client to Kantar.

 “Completion” means the Qualitative Services are complete and Client has received the Deliverables in accordance with the SOW.

 “Confidential Information” means all information, data or material of whatsoever nature in any form, which either party, discloses to the other pursuant to this Agreement (including the Proposal and anything the receiving party creates which is derived from or based upon the information, data or materials disclosed to it by the disclosing party).
 It shall not include any information or materials which: (a) is in or enters into the public domain (other than as a result of disclosure by the receiving party or any third party to whom the receiving party disclosed such information); (b) were already in the lawful possession of the receiving party prior to the disclosure by the disclosing party; (c) are subsequently obtained by the receiving party from a third party who is free to disclose them to the receiving party; or (d) are required to be disclosed by law or regulatory authority.